 The person granting control is called the "principal," and the individual or entity receiving authority is called the "agent."
 Designed for residents of Minnesota, this Power of Attorney for health care is made for use in Hennepin County, Ramsey County, Dakota County, and in every other region in the state.
 All Minnesota Medical PoA forms from Rocket Lawyer can be tailored to address your specific situation.
 As a result of this official document, your agent will be able to provide confirmation to medical institutions and other parties that they can make choices for you.

-It's quick and easy to grant or receive the authority you might need with a free Minnesota Healthcare Power of Attorney template from Rocket Lawyer:
+It's quick and easy to grant or receive the authority you might need with a free Minnesota Medical Power of Attorney template from Rocket Lawyer:

 This solution will often be much less expensive and less time-consuming than finding and hiring a traditional law firm.
 If necessary, you can prepare this Medical PoA on behalf of a relative, and then help that person sign when ready.
 Please remember that for this document to be considered legally valid, the principal must be an adult who is mentally competent at the time of signing.
 In the event that the principal has already been declared incompetent, a court-appointed conservatorship might be necessary.
 In this scenario, it's a good idea to work with an attorney..

-At times, when discussing the topics of estate planning and/or elder care with medical professionals, you may hear "healthcare proxy" and "healthcare power of attorney" used interchangeably.
+At times, when discussing the topics of estate planning and/or elder care with medical professionals, you may hear "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" used interchangeably.
 At the end of the day, they're the same.
 That said, you should keep in mind that it's certainly possible to establish agency over affairs that aren't related to medical care, in which case, "proxy" is not usually used.

 The cost of hiring a lawyer to draft a Medical Power of Attorney could total anywhere from $200 to $500, depending on your location.
 When you use Rocket Lawyer, you aren't just filling out a Power of Attorney template.
 If you ever need help from a lawyer, your membership provides up to 40% in savings when you hire an attorney from our On Call network.